agherzan/yubikey-full-disk-encryption/README.md

 LUKS passphrase=5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8bd438575f4e8df965c80363f8aa6fe1debbe9ea9
 ```

 This strong passphrase cannot be broken by bruteforce.
-To recreate it you need both your password (something you know) and your yubikey (something you have) which means it's real 2FA.
+To recreate it one would need both your password (something you know) and your yubikey (something you have) which means it's real 2FA.

-Keep in mind that above doesn't protect you from physical tampering like *Evil maid attack* and from *malware* running after you unlock and boot your system.
+Keep in mind that the above doesn't protect you from physical tampering like *Evil maid attack* and from *malware* running after you unlock and boot your system.
 Use security tools designed to prevent those attacks.

 ## LUKS partition configuration